suretarget/laravel-telegram-bot/readme.md

 ### Step 3: Migration

-*Telegram Bot Manager* uses some database tables to work with bots and bots users, so you have to migrate database first.
+*Telegram Bot Manager* uses some database tables to work with bots and bots users, so you have to migrate the database first.

-From your Laravel app, enter the following artisan command:
+From your Laravel app, run the following artisan command:

 ```
 php artisan migrate
 ```

-*- this will create required tables.*
+*- This will create required tables.*

 *Now you're almost ready to create awesome Telegram Bots.*